One: Number 31, 1950

 1950.
 Oil and enamel paint on canvas, 8' 10" x 17' 5 5/8" (269.5 x 530.8 cm)

-“My painting does not come from the easel…I prefer to tack the unstretched canvas to the hard wall or floor. … On the floor, I am more at ease.
+“My painting does not come from the easel…I prefer to tack the unstretched canvas to the hard wall or floor,” Jackson Pollock said about his painting process.
+“On the floor, I am more at ease.
 I feel nearer, more a part of the painting, since this way I can walk around it, work from the four sides and literally be in the painting.
-I prefer sticks, trowels, knives, and dripping fluid paint. … When I am in my painting, I’m not aware of what I’m doing….there is pure harmony, an easy give and take, and the painting comes out well.”1
+I prefer sticks, trowels, knives, and dripping fluid paint….When I am in my painting, I’m not aware of what I’m doing….there is pure harmony, an easy give and take, and the painting comes out well.”1

 AUDIO: Collector Ben Heller explains why Jackson Pollock titled this painting One: Number 31, 1950